VirtualAnalogy/Paraphrasis/README.md

 mouse.

 An example application with all components can be found in the `Demo` folder, this is a good reference for how to use the classes.
+Also each class has some usage documentation in the header file.

 Background Images